asrafbd/sre_airports_api/README.md

 Need to create a Pipeline project on a Jenkins server and point to the Jenkinsfile in a GitHub repository.

+## 7. Add basic monitoring to track response times for each endpoint

+We can use prometheus, kiali and grafana for monitoring response times.

 <!-- My thought process and decisions goes here -->

 ---